X-CASH-official/mymonero-core-js/README.md

 See `LICENSE.txt` for license.

-All source code copyright © 2014-2018 by MyMonero.
+All source code Copyright (c) 2018-2019 X-CASH Project, Derived from 2014-2018 by MyMonero.
 All rights reserved.

 ## What's in This Repo?